satwikrprabhu/workshop/README.md

 ## Making changes

--Navigate to profiles.json
+- Navigate to profiles.json
--Add your details
+- Add your details
--Save
+- Save
--Stage Changes using `git add .`
+- Stage Changes using `git add .`
--Commit Changes using `git commit -m <commit message>` -Push using `git push origin main`
+- Commit Changes using `git commit -m <commit message>`
+- Push using `git push origin main`
--Go to github and submit a pull request
+- Go to github and submit a pull request